 Nature/Science

-- Go on a bug hunt!
+• Go on a bug hunt!
 This can be as simple as looking in the backyard or going to a park.
-Be the sure to take along some Bugnoculars or other container to get a close look at anything you find.
+Be the sure to take along an insect viewer/catching kit.

-- If the weather isn’t ideal for going outside, you can listen to some bug sounds, watch videos, or work some buggy puzzles courtesy of Cornell University.
+• If the weather isn’t ideal for going outside, you can listen to some bug sounds on this fun site called Songs of Insects.

 Language Arts